MV10/monkey-hi-hat/unreleased_changes.md

 ### About this TO-DO list

-I will not accept any PRs which alters this file.
+I will not accept a PR which alters this file (other than my own, obviously).

+However, if you see something that interests you and you want to tackle it, please open an Issue and we'll discuss the details.

+Don't assume anything here is working or will be available in some future release.
 Previously this was not pushed to the repo, but since I'd hate to lose it, I added it to source control.
 It describes things I've only done locally so far, or unreleased changes, ideas, plans, wishlist items, and so on.
-Don't assume anything here is working or will be available in some future release.

-On the other hand, if you see something that interests you and you want to tackle it, please open an Issue and we'll discuss the details.

 ### Post-release changes not already on the wiki changelog page